BenMelingui/sensitivityConverter/README.md

 trying out javafx
-wanted an app to convert game sensibilites and mouse DPI to cm/360
+wanted an app to convert and calculate game sensibilites and mouse DPI to cm/360